Do Payday Loans Affect Your Credit Score?

 Do payday loans affect your credit score?

-Yes, payday loans can affect your credit score.
-Some payday lenders report to major credit reference agencies, mainly if you fail to repay.
 When you apply for a payday loan, the lender will likely do a credit check.
-This creates a “hard search” on your credit file.
-It can lower your credit score for a short time.
+This creates a search on your credit file.
+It can lower your score for a short time.

-If you don’t pay your payday loan and it goes to a debt collector, they can report this to credit bureaus.
-This would harm your credit report.
-Taking out many payday loans in a short time can signal money troubles to future lenders.
-This affects how future lenders and other lenders view your credit.
+Taking out many payday loans in a short time can signal money troubles.
+This affects how future lenders and other lenders view your credit report.
+It shows a bad mark on your file.

 How long do payday loans stay on your credit file?